-A Gift from Ireland
+A Gift From Ireland

 Gifts from Ireland

 St. Patrick's Day is a good day to think about gifting a loved one a gift from Ireland.
-But for anyone that has a friend or family member of Irish descent you may like to choose a made-in-Ireland present for a special birthday, a wedding anniversary, a house warming, Christmas or a new baby.
+But for anyone that has a friend or family member of Irish descent you may like to choose a made-in-Ireland present for a special birthday, a wedding anniversary, a house warming, Christmas, holiday or a new baby.

 If you've spent any time in beautiful Ireland you will appreciate the warmth and water resistance of an authentic Irish sweater (Aran sweater).
 But there are other gifts from Ireland that are just as special.
 Expect to find hand-crafted quality products that the recipient will be happy to receive and use.

-I'm writing this article drinking sweetened Irish breakfast tea out of one of my favorite Irish gifts: a mug from The Black Sheep Collection.
+I'm writing this page drinking sweetened Irish breakfast tea out of one of my favorite Irish gifts: a mug from The Black Sheep Collection.
 I've seen this collection in almost every shop in Ireland.
 I picked my mug up in Shannon Airport at the duty free shop on my last trip to County Kerry.
 I love the look, the weight and the adorable graphic that adorns my tea mug.
 Ireland with a shamrock to dot the "I" is written in script across the inside.
 Every time I drink from it I am reminded of the beautiful countryside.